 Production and Mine Closures

 In recent years, the diamond mining industry has faced challenges with production and mine closures, contributing to the supply and demand dynamics of the market.
-Diamond production fell by 20% in 2020, and this trend has the potential to affect prices as fewer diamonds are available for sale.
+Diamond production fell by 20% in 2020, and this trend can affect prices as fewer diamonds are available for sale.
 With major projects reporting changes in diamond mine capacity between 2019 and this year, it is essential to consider the implications of these fluctuations on the diamond market.

 Global Demand Surge